mecaviv/ComposeSiren/README.md

 # ComposeSiren

 ComposeSiren is a suite of audio and MIDI plugins that synthesize sounds of sirens made by [Mécanique Vivante][1].
-They also provide automatable parameters from DAW hosts synchronized to MIDI input and output.
+The plugins provide automatable parameters from DAW hosts synchronized to MIDI input and output.
-Theys allow to compose pieces for Mécanique Vivante's siren orchestra in studio by simulating them in real-time.
+They allow to compose pieces for Mécanique Vivante's siren orchestra in studio by simulating them in real-time.
 The DAW projects can ultimately be reused to play the pieces on the orchestra during live performances by controlling the sirens from the DAW's MIDI output.